mgarin/weblaf/README.md

-Important information
+Important information!
 ==========
-This is a temporary fork for styling improvements publishing.
+This is a temporary beanch for styling improvements publishing.
 It is not compileable yet and still in work, but will soon be useable.

-As soon as all changes are done it will be merged into the main repository.
+As soon as all changes are done and properly tested - it will be merged into the main repository.
-It contains major changes to all components styling methods.
+It contains major changes to the way in which all components are styled.

-Basically - almost all bridge methods will be removed from Web-components.
+It also removes all deprecated APIs from Web- components and UIs.

-All those settings will now be provided through XML styling files.
+All styling settings will now be provided through XML styling files.
 I will publish an extensive guide on how it can be used as soon as it is released.
+Don't worry, all previously existing features will still be available in one or another form.

 WebLaF